Peperomia Incana: Growing The Felted Pepperface

 Pepperface peperomia plant has a stiff, almost upright growth that spreads as it gets older.

 Peperomia Incana can grow between 6” to 12” inches tall with a width of 12” to 15” inches.
-Felted Peperomia has a slow growth rate and hardy in USDA hardiness zones 10a to 12.
+Felted Peperomia has a slow growth rate and is hardy in USDA hardiness zones 10a to 12.

 Flowering and Fragrance